MicrosoftDocs/VBA-Docs/api/Excel.TwoInitialCapitals.md

 ## Example

-This example sets Microsoft Graph to automatically correct words that begin with two capital letters.
+This example sets Graph to automatically correct words that begin with two capital letters.

 ```vb